RooSoft/bitcoinlib/README.md

 The easiest way to start is to try the [wallet operations livebook](https://github.com/RooSoft/bitcoinlib/blob/main/livebooks/wallet_operations/index.livemd).

+## Donations

+This library is being built in the wild according to these principles

+- Free to use
+- Developer friendly
+- Modular

+Arguably, the most important part is that it is `umbiased`.

+If you want to keep it that way, and want to promote its active development, please send domations
+here: `bc1qs0hd8wws09jm68fg4ymnsdvxdjggsg3jg09xh4`

+That address, along with the private key that goes with it have both been created using the current lib.
+The same will apply for the spending of said funds.

+Thank you!

 ## How to use

 First, make sure you've got [elixir set up](https://elixir-lang.org/install.html) and that you